 further enables our Mars research efforts through studies of specific

 features analogous to those on Mars, the deployment of radar sounders

 with properties similar to MARSIS and SHARAD, and the development of

 new data analysis techniques.

-We have just published two papers in Nature that provide a major
+We published two papers in Nature that provide a major

 leap in understanding the history of polar ice on Mars.
 They describe

 the origin and evolution of two major anomalies, Chasma Boreale and the